Security scan

 passportGeneric letter+digit passport (6–9 chars)M12345678

 Well-known social-engineering phrases used to override system prompts.
-Case-insensitive, word-boundary matches only.
+English rules use case-insensitive word-boundary matches; Korean rules use Unicode-aware substring matching.

 RuleWhat it catches